yam-ai/yamflow-doc/pipelining.rst

 Label Data
 ==========

-This activity labels the data points for supervised ML, if necessary.
+This activity labels the data points for supervised ML.
+(For unsupervised ML, this step may be skipped.)
 The labeling process often involves manual labeling but can also be automated in some use cases.
-This aims to map each data point to the expected inference results, which can be a set of labels (for classification) or values (for regression).
+This aims to map each data point to the expected inference outputs.
+An output can be a set of labels (for classification) or values (for regression).
-A data scientist can use the labeled data set to experiment various ML models and tune the hyperparameters during ML design.
+A data scientist can use the labeled data set to experiment different ML models and tune the hyperparameters during ML design.
-After the ML model is designed and programmed, the labeld data set will be used to train the model for serve inference.
+After the ML model is designed and programmed, the labeld data set is used to train the model for serve inference.
-For unsupervised ML, this step may be skipped.

 .. _preprocess_inference_inputs: